- About SRWP

-Elizabeth is a Watershed Science and Policy Analyst at Forsgren Associates.
+Elizabeth is a Policy Analyst with the Sierra Nevada Conservancy.
 She's done consulting in watershed planning and management, including climate change assessments and drought planning; project development and management; water conservation opportunity evaluation, planning, and implementation; stakeholder identification, outreach, and facilitation; and policy analysis and development.
 Prior to joining the consulting field, Elizabeth worked at the California Urban Water Conservation Council, aiding in the implementation of SB7x-7 and helping water agencies to meet conservation goals.
 She also has worked for El Dorado Irrigation District, writing the South Fork American River Watershed Plan with the watershed group, heading up climate emissions accounting and management, and working with partner organizations to implement the CABY IRWMP.
 Elizabeth holds a M.S. in Watershed Science from Colorado State University and a B.S. in Environmental Biology and Management from U.C.
 Davis.

 California Association of Resource Conservation Districts